jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 <br>
 ### Opening a port to listen for an http request

-In order for our application to be able to listen for an http request it needs to be bound to an open port.
+In order for our application to be able to listen for an HTTP request it needs to be bound to an open port.
 The next steps are how I did this.

 Making sure you are in the test-server directory, run the shell script file: